 - We do not accept exceptions.
 No matter how much you like the shoe and think your character would wear it.
 We cannot allow it.

 Mesh bodies are allowed on sim.
 However, they must be kept realistic for your characters age.
-Students should not enhance their breast or buttocks sliders on Liquid Mesh and should monitor their bodies as they would with their normal standard SL body.
+Students should not enhance their breast or buttocks sliders and should monitor their bodies as they would with their normal standard SL body.
 However, we do not allow bodies with enhanced nipples or the showing of nipples through bras and tops.
 Any additional enhancement (Breast/Buttock) are strictly forbidden.

 Mesh heads can be worn as long as they look realistic.
 We do not allow any ANIME looking heads unless they are fitting for example; a first year with a realistic skin.
 Please remember that the majority of you are in your teens (in roleplay) and your face has to represent it.
 You’re not a vogue model.